Alogi: Beliefs

-Epiphanius argues that Cerinthus could not have written the Gospel of John because whereas Cerinthus denied the deity of Christ, the Gospel taught Christ's Godhead.
 Epiphanius contemplates that they may not reject Christ's deity outright, but instead just the “Logos form under which the doctrine was presented in the Gospel”.
 Epiphanius also asserts in regard to the Alogi, “they themselves seem to believe as we do.”
 He therefore is not so much concerned with their Christology as much as he is concerned with their biblical criticism.
-Nevertheless, Epiphanius is harsh in his condemnation of them and asserts that the bottom line for the Alogi is that they deny the Gospel of John and consequently the Word-Flesh Logos doctrine.
-Epiphanius clearly distinguishes them from the Ebionites and from the Docetists.